duckietown/course-RH/book/duckietown-robotics-development/02_basic_development/05_creating_docker_containers.md

 Make sure you understand what each single line is doing.
 Keep in mind that you might need to modify it in order to work for you.

-Note: If you are using a DB-Beta, so a NVIDIA Jetson Nano powered Duckiebot, you will need to change the "dt-duckiebot-interface:daffy-arm32v7" tag to "dt-duckiebot-interface:jetson".

 Working with the camera can sometimes be tricky so you can use this template for `color_detector.py` to get started:

 Use this if you are using a Raspberry Pi equipped Duckiebot: